rubbieKelvin/shared/README.md

 This library also simplifies the process of customizing how your models are serialized.
 You can define specific serialization structures for each model.
 A serialization structure specifies which attributes to include in the serialized data.

-To customize serialization, override the `default_serialization_structure` property in your concrete model class.
+To customize serialization, override the `serializers` property in your concrete model class.
 This property should return a custom serialization structure for your model.

 Here's an example of how to define a custom serialization structure for a model: